How to start a fish and chips shop

 If not, you may need to consider taking out a business loan to cover short-term or emergency costs.

 If you’re within the shores of the UK, you’re never more than 70 miles from the sea (the furthest possible inland distance).
 This means fresh fish can be ferried from the coast to anywhere in less than a day.
-But, that doesn’t mean you’ll succeed in any high street where you set up roots.
+But that doesn’t mean you’ll succeed in any high street where you decide to set up roots.

-Finding the right location for running a fish and chip shop is a vital first step in ensuring you will have a successful and profitable business.
+Finding the right location for running a fish and chip shop is a vital first step in ensuring that you’ll have a successful and profitable business.

 Here’s what you should consider when choosing a location for your fish and chip shop: